 - Add flank steak, cover and cook on low for 8 hours

 - Remove meat and let it rest 10 minutes

 - Discard bay leaf and stir in olives, capers (optional) and 1 tablespoon cilantro (optional) into the sauce

 - Shred the meat with two forks into fine strips.
 Persevere!

-- Return the meat to the sauce and season with salt and pepper
+- Return the meat to the sauce, stir to mix and season with salt and pepper

 - Serve hot over steamed white rice, Cuban-style yellow rice or warm tortillas